 Further in June 2009 the COABC was designated by the Canadian Food Inspection Agency (CFIA) as a Conformity Verification Bodies (CVB).
 A CVB is an organisation that has an agreement with the CFIA under subsection 14(1) of the Canadian Food Inspection Agency Act to assess, recommend for accreditation and monitor certification bodies.

-COABC has undertaken the CVB role in relationship to the Canadian Organic Products Regulations which require mandatory certification to the National Organic Standard for agricultural products represented as organic in international and inter-provincial trade, or that bear the federal organic agricultural product legend (or federal logo).
+COABC has undertaken the CVB role in relationship to the Safe Food for Canadians Regulation (Part 13) which require mandatory certification to the National Organic Standard for agricultural products represented as organic in international and inter-provincial trade, or that bear the federal organic agricultural product legend (or federal logo).
 Click here for further details on the Canadian Organic Regime.

 British Columbia's organic sector is strengthened by provincial and federal legislation that support the integrity of the certification program.
 Internationally harmonized organic standards and an ISO 17011 compliant accreditation system combine to provide a credible organic designation for local consumers and an accepted certification program for exports.